couchand/configurable/README.md

 Calculating wind resistance, ambient temperature and the fluid dynamics he extinguished the fire with the least liquid needed.

-A little while later, the engineer woke up and also discovered the fire.
-Noticing the hotel's fire extinguisher, she put out the fire and returned to bed.
+A little while later, the engineer woke up and also discovered a fire in the hallway.
+Noticing the hotel's fire extinguisher, she quickly put out the fire and returned to bed.

 The punch line has been left as an exercise for the reader.